ExPansiveEnd/SuperGmod-Website/README.md

 This is the source code for the Super Garry's Mod (Unoffical) website!
 Created by ExPansiveEnd and tomichael.

 # What is Super Garry's Mod?
-Super Garry's Mod (often refred to as "Super") is a GMod multiplayer server, made by it's creator often refered to as "console".
+Super Garry's Mod (often refred to as "Super") is a GMod multiplayer server, made by it's creator often refered to as "console" in 2019.
 It is a semi-anarchy server with it's only rules being basic common sense.

 1: No aimbots, exploits, cheats, glitching